Ocelot: Hunting and diet

 Ocelots have been observed to follow scent trails in search for prey, walking at a speed of about 0.3 km/h.
 Alternatively, an ocelot may wait for prey for 30 to 60 minutes at a certain site and move to another walking at 0.8–1.4 km/h if unsuccessful.
 An ocelot typically prefers hunting in areas with vegetation cover, avoiding open areas, especially on moonlit nights, so as not to be seen by the prey.
 As a carnivore, it preys on small terrestrial mammals such as rodents, lagomorphs, armadillos, opossums, also fish, crustaceans, insects, reptiles and birds.
 It usually feeds on the kill immediately, but removes bird feathers before.
 It typically preys on animals that weigh less than 1 kg, but rarely targets large ungulates such as deer, sheep and peccaries, as well as anteaters, New World monkeys and iguanas.
 It requires 600–800 g of food every day to satisfy its energy requirements.

 Primates prevail in the diet of ocelots in southeastern Brazil and iguanas in a tropical deciduous forest in Mexico.
 The composition of the diet varies by season; in Venezuela, ocelots were found to prefer iguanas and rodents in the dry season and then switch to land crabs in the wet season.
-In southeastern Brazil, ocelots have a similar prey preference as margays and oncillas.
-The oncillas focus on tree-living marsupials and birds while the margays are not as selective.
+In the Atlantic rainforest, ocelots have a similar prey preference as margays and oncillas.
+In the Cerrado, an ocelot was recorded dragging a dead calf.